 Despite short term challenges, both investors and buyers remaining cautious, the Saudi economy has shown signs of ambition with the government unveiling a number of reforms, including full foreign ownership of retail and wholesale operations along with opening up of the Tadawul Stock Market to foreign investment as well as the reforms mentioned in the previous section referred above.

-As mentioned earlier, KSA experienced positive growth by oil price rise in the first quarter of 2019; hence the main driver of the recovery remains oil.
-Over 2020 we envisage the Kingdom's consumer outlook to be more favorable in economic conditions.
+As mentioned earlier,

+KSA experienced positive growth by oil price rise in the first quarter of 2021; hence the main driver of the recovery remains oil.
+Over 2021 we envisage the Kingdom's consumer outlook to be more favourable in economic conditions.

 Moreover, tax on development land implemented in 2017/18 has kept the construction sector afloat, encouraging real estate developers.
 Adapting to a new KSA economic reality has been inevitable, although the Kingdom's oil dynamics remain pivotal for future development within the KSA 2030 economic vision plan.
 In latter part of 2017, the Public Investment Fund (PIF), Saudi Arabia's sovereign wealth fund set up a real estate refinancing company aimed at advancing home ownership in the Kingdom, which suffers from a shortage of affordable housing.

 This initiative will create stability and growth in the Kingdom's housing sector by injecting liquidity and capital into the market.
 Another plan to help kick start the real estate market by boosting the contribution of real estate finance to the non-oil GDP part.
 The real estate sector has played an increasingly important role in the Saudi Arabian economy.
 Growing demand across all sectors combined with a generally limited supply has forced real estate prices to accelerate over the past (2008-2016).
 The close ties with the construction, financing institutions and many others have provided crucial resources that contributed to the development of the Saudi economy.

-The real estate market performance in 2019 and the general trend in KSA for most sectors have remained subdued given lower activity levels, while prices have been under pressure across most asset classes leading to a gradual softening of rental and sale prices.
+The real estate market performance in 2019/20 and the general trend in KSA for most sectors have remained subdued given lower activity levels, while prices have been under pressure across most asset classes leading to a gradual softening of rental and sale prices.

-The real estate sector remains subdued and prices may have bottomed out across sectors and we expect in the medium to long term for the market to pick-up further growth given the reforms and transformation in KSA, although we expect the growth to be slow and steady subject to a stable political environment in KSA and across the region.
+The real estate sector remains subdued, and prices may have bottomed out across sectors, and we expect in the medium to long term for the market to pick-up further growth given the reforms and transformation in KSA, although we expect the growth to be slow and steady subject to a stable political environment in KSA and across the region.

 The outlook remains optimistic for the longer term due to the various KSA initiatives aimed at stimulating the real estate market whilst encouraging the private sector to play a key role in the transformation.
 All in all, market volatility remains currently, and prices are likely to witness further deterioration in the short term.
-A watching brief should be kept on the economy, although we expect the economy to gather some pace later in 2020/21.
+Since the issuing of this report the KSA lockdown for the COVID-19 health crisis was lifted back on 21 June 2020 and the economy is now trying to get back to normalcy.
+A watching brief should be kept on the economy, although we expect the economy to gather some pace later in 2021-22.